Animal research and media relations

 Animal research spokespersons

-Official spokespersons for KI on matters relating to animal research are the head of operations at Comparative Medicine (KM) and the Dean of Research, and for certain issues the University Director.
+Official spokespersons for KI on matters relating to animal research are the head of operations at Comparative Medicine (KM) and the Deputy Vice-President of Research (former Dean), and for certain issues the University Director.
 Spokespersons for specific issues relating to primate research at the Astrid Fagræus Laboratory (AFL) are the director and/or local veterinary surgeon.

 Individual employees can always exercise their statutory right to communicate, but must make clear to themselves and others the capacity in which they speak – e.g. as a co-author of a scientific article, a research group leader or animal facility manager – and follow the rules applying to public access and secrecy.